graduateclimateconference/gcc2022/DEIJ.md

     - Participants will be prompted to identify their pronouns upon registering, and during the Q&A sessions, moderators will strive to maintain a balance between individuals of different identities when soliciting questions.
     - GCC organizers will conduct a survey at the end of the conference to collect feedback on conference diversity, equity, and inclusivity and what future GCCs might do better.

-# Justice, Equity, Diversity, and Inclusion at the GCC
+# Diversity, Equity, Inclusion, and Justice at the GCC

 We will have two keynote speakers at the GCC: a speaker to discuss justice,  equity, diversity, and inclusion (JEDI), and an early career scientist with a unique perspective on career paths in research, academia, science communication, and beyond.